majid4466/high-liquidity/README.md

 Trade window open till 1516959500
 [(Hidden) Send USD to alice23@gmail.com]
 ```
+Escrow service subtracts 1 ETH credit from Alice's account and creates a temporary Locked account for Alice's offer and places 1 ETH credit in it.
+Alice now has access only to the 1 ETH that is in her ordinary account.

+She can cancel her offer before she enters into a trade with another user.
+If she cancels the offer, the 1 ETH will be re-credited to her account.

 Bob needs some ETH and finds Alice's offer good enough and decides to buy it.
 He clicks the "Buy" button.

 The system locks the offer and shows Bob the receiving email for Alice.
+At this point Alice cannot cancel the offer anymore.

 Bob logs in to Skrill and opens the payment form.
 He enters:
   - 1000 USD